Frequently Asked Questions

 Do I need a laptop?

 The way we teach at the university makes a laptop indispensable.
-However, for Civil Engineering a standard laptop will suffice.
+For Civil Engineering a standard laptop will suffice.
+However, in order to guarantee compatibility between the software we use in this programme and your laptop, we advise you to use a laptop that runs on Microsoft Windows.
 We have an attractive deal for students who purchase their laptop via the University of Twente.
 Read more here.

 In what language are the lectures taught?